NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 - hide text on any user interface items
 - allow your site to be offered in an unlimited number of languages

 EZ Wild Apricot Web Designer module can be used to make Wild Apricot sites available in two or more languages by dynamically replacing strings with a translated string.
-A translator will use a comma separated value (CSV)-formatted configuration file that is easily editable, making it easy to maintain hundreds of modifications in a human-readable file.
+A translator will use a comma separated value (CSV) configuration file that is easily editable, making it easy to maintain hundreds of modifications in a human-readable file.
 A standard file with over 600 English-to-French Wild Apricot labels and strings is included.

 ---
 # Installation